College football picks, predictions against the spread for every Week 15 top 25 game - Up News Info

-The final week of the college football regular season is here, and that means it’s time to revisit The Game.
+The final week of the college football regular season is here, and it has already been impacted by cancellations.

-No. 3 Ohio State is a 30-point favorite against rival Michigan, an eye-popping spread that is the highlight of the Week 15 college football schedule.
+The Game between No. 3 Ohio State and Michigan, an American Athletic Conference matchup between No. 18 Tulsa and No. 17 Cincinnati and a SEC makeup game between No. 5 Texas A,amp;M and Ole Miss have been canceled.

-There are three games between ranked teams, and the biggest matchup of the three also involves an Ohio team.
-No. 7 Cincinnati travels to No. 24 Tulsa in the first of back-to-back matchups between the American Athletic Conference foes.
+There are two games featuring teams ranked in the AP Top 25.
+No. 20 North Carolina plays at No. 9 Miami, and No. 25 Wisconsin plays at No. 19 Iowa.

 MORE: Five ways to break up this year’s College Football Playoff field